Tradewaysdocs

 Sync Conflict Dialog

-When you have journal entries created across multiple trading accounts for the same date, switching accounts may reveal conflicting entries.
-The Sync Conflict Dialog appears and lists each account's version of the entry.
+When you have journal entries created across multiple trading accounts for the same date, switching accounts may reveal conflicting versions.
+The Sync Conflict Dialog lists each account's version side by side.
 Click the version you want to keep — its content is applied to all sibling entries, resolving the conflict.
 If entries are already in sync, the dialog auto-closes.

 See Also